 Cities fascinate me, constantly changing, always evolving and inevitably decaying.
-All of these element make a place, and each place has a different feel, a different quality and a different impact on the inhabitants.
-Sometimes it is the small details that make a place, the textures, the colours, the shapes, the interactions and contrasts.
+All of these elements make a place, and each place has a different feel, a different quality and a different impact on the inhabitants.
+Sometimes it is the small details that make a place, the textures, the colours, the shapes, the interactions, and contrasts.
 Other times it is the bold statements, the grandiose and even the vulgar.
-I capture my thoughts, deliberations and response to all of these elements.
+I capture my thoughts, deliberations, and response to all of these elements.

 The natural world intrigues me, so much beauty in everything.
 I like to get up close and intimate with the natural world, particularly flora.
 Often shooting into the light and playing with focus and depth of field to create ethereal, scintillant images.

 Recent images have been:

 I am also a volunteer photographer for the Woodland Trust